sksamra/DSC180B_B04_Capstone/README.md

 ### Future Work

-•	New pipeline step: train.
-This step will take the analyzed data and train a model to predict given a patients RNA sequences which of the 4 classifications they are (schizophrenia, bipolar disorder, major depressive disorder, or none) using a subset of the original data as training data and validation data.

 •	New pipeline step: predict.
-This step will use the model to predict the classification for a given RNA sequences on the test data and reporting the classification errors
+This step will use the model to predict the classification for a given miRNA sequences on the test data and reporting the classification errors

 ### Major Change History

-Date:  12/1/2020
+Date:  12/27/2020

 Work completed:

+- Ported normalize, analysis and visualize targets to use new SRA

-- Update README
+- Updated documentation

-- Update requirements pip

-Date:  12/1/2020
+Date:  12/26/2020

 Work completed:

-- Refactored of visualize, report

-- Bug fixes
+- Ported merge target to use new SRA

-Date:  11/25/2020
+Date:  12/24/2020

 Work completed:

-- Refactored of analysis

-- Bug fixes

-Date:  11/18/2020

-Work completed:

-- Refactored the data pipeline
+- Created repo, initial version from the DSC180A Genetics project

-- Added kallisto to data target step
+- Added new download step and modified data target to use new SRA

-- New tagets added: analysis

-Date:  11/06/2020

-Work completed:

-- Refactored the data pipeline and targets (includes cutadapt, STAR, samtools merge, R DESeq2, picard)

-- New tagets added: merge, normalize, all

-- The data target now will output gene count files

-- The merge target will merge gene count and/or bam files

-- The qc target now will also support picard for bam files, and for fastq files it will iterate all files in a directory to generate multiple reports

-- A stub is added for the normalize pipeline step.
-This will in the future exectue an R script.

-Date:  10/24/2020

-Work completed:

-- Created basic pipeline to copy and clean the data folders